maeek/ha-aux-cloud/README.md

 # AUX Cloud Integration for Home Assistant

-> [!WARNING]
-> This integration is currently a work in progress.
-Some features may not be fully implemented or stable.

 Unofficial integration for Aux Cloud connected appliances like air conditioners and heat pumps.
 Aux Cloud is a service based on the Broadlink platform that allows you to control your appliances from anywhere.
 This is a cloud alternative to [replacing wifi module in your AC](https://github.com/GrKoR/esphome_aux_ac_component).
 This integration will also allow you